vertilia/text/README.md

 # text

-Translation library based on concept of [gettext](https://www.gnu.org/software/gettext) PO files.
+Translation library based on [gettext](https://www.gnu.org/software/gettext) concept, tools and PO files.

 ## Description

-This class is intended to eliminate the dependency on `gettext` php extension, proved unstable in web environments.
+This library is intended to continue using gettext as project internationalization approach, keeping proven localization methodology but eliminate dependency on complex target system configuration and on `gettext` php extension.
+This latter may become unsuitable for specific environments.

-The existing PO catalogue (representing a gettext domain) is transformed by the `po2php` tool to a native `.php` class that does not need any runtime preprocessing to load translations into memory.
-This inherits from `Vertilia\Text\Text` and contains all translated domain messages into target language, and also the plural forms rules.
+PO catalogue (representing a gettext domain), extracted from the codebase by standard gettext method is then transformed by the bundled `po2php` tool to a native `.php` class.
+This class keeps translations in memory and implements language-specific rules as native php code.

 Simple messages are maintained via the `_()` method, plural forms and contexts are maintained via corresponding `nget()`, `pget()` and `npget()` methods.